RealTeeCee/DataStructureAndAlgorithm/English/Homework/Homework3_Conjunctions.md

 - I go to the park when I have free time.
 4. When will the movie start?
 - The movie starts at 7 o'clock.
-5. When did he run into her ?
+5. When did he run into her?
 -  He ran into her when he was 25 years old

 * Group 4: Condition
-1. Do you intend go shopping ?
+1. Do you intend to go shopping?
-- Yes, I intend go shopping if it isn't rain
+- Yes, I intend to go shopping if it isn't rain
-2. will She forgive him ?
+2. Will she forgive him?
 -  Yes, She will forgive him as long as he admits his fault
 3. Do you think he will pass the exam?
 -  yes, I think he will pass the exam on condition that he study harder
 4. will you join the meeting?
--  No, I don't join the meeting unless I prepare all document.
+-  No, I won't join the meeting unless I prepare all the documents.
-5. Do you help me with this task?
+5. Does he help you with the task?
--  Yes, I help you with this task as long as I finish all my task.
+-  Yes, He helps me with the task as long as I finish all my tasks.

 * Group 5: Concession
 1. Will you go camping with them next week?